1backend/1backend/docs-source/docs/running-the-server/locally.md

 ## Running natively (Go & Angular)

-If you have both Go and Angular installed on your computer, the easiest way to dip your feet into OpenOrch is to run things locally.
+If you have both Go and Angular installed on your computer, the easiest way to dip your feet into 1Backend is to run things locally.

 ## Running the backend natively (with Go)